 - Fan Nickname: 'Fade' is common in-universe slang for a Myrddraal.
 Therefore Haran is 'Superfade'.

 - Fighting a Shadow: According to Word of God, he's not truly the Dark One, but is a vessel for a "shadow" of him.
-He's possessed by a much weaker, independent section of the Dark One that has to return to Shayol Ghul every so often to get "recharged".
+He's a Myrddraal body possessed by a much weaker, independent section of the Dark One that has to return to Shayol Ghul every so often to get "recharged".

 - Killed Off for Real: Well, the Myrddraal body is, anyway.
 The piece of the Dark One that lived inside him apparently rejoined the greater whole.

-- Large and in Charge: Ordinary Myrddraal are human-sized.
+- Large And In Charge: Ordinary Myrddraal are human-sized.
 Haran is almost half again as big.